-- 1 In the toolbox, click the Mask transform tool - If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button bar appears pressed. - 2 Click the Scale button on the property bar. - 3 Drag a corner handle of the mask marguee. - 4 Double-click in the editable area.
+If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button on the property bar appears pressed. - 2 Click the Scale button on the property bar. - 3 Drag a corner handle of the mask marquee. - 4 Double-click in the editable area.

-height

-Scale an editable area with precision

-On the property bar, type percentage values in the Scale boxes and click Apply.

-Scale an editable area while preserving the ratio of width and

-Click the Maintain ratio button on the property bar.

-Scale an editable area from the center

-Hold down Shift as you drag a corner handle.
+Scale an editable area with precision On the property bar, type percentage values in the Scale boxes and click Apply .
+Scale an editable area while preserving the ratio of width and height Click the Maintain ratio button on the property bar.
+Scale an editable area from the center Hold down Shift as you drag a corner handle.